arangodb/docs/3.9/programs-arangod-arangosearch.md

   `arangosearch.threads-limit` divided by 2, but at least 1.
 - Minimum: the maximum divided by 2, but at least 1.
 {% endhint %}

+`arangosearch.skip-recovery`

+<small>Introduced in: v3.9.4</small>

+Skip data recovery for the specified view links on startup.
+Values for this startup option should have the format `<collection-name>/<link-id>`.
+On DB servers, the `<collection-name>` part should contain a shard name.

+The option can be used multiple times for each link to skip the recovery for.
+The pseudo-value `all` will disable recovery for all links.

+By default, this option has no value(s) and the recovery is not skipped for any link.

+All links that are skipped during recovery, but for which there is recovery data, will be permanently marked as "out of sync" when the recovery is completed.
+These links should be recreated manually afterwards to get back into sync.
+How these links respond to queries can be controlled via the startup option `arangosearch.fail-queries-on-out-of-sync`.

+`arangosearch.fail-queries-on-out-of-sync`

+<small>Introduced in: v3.9.4</small>

+If this option is set to `true`, any data retrieval queries on out of sync links will fail with "internal error".
+Note: this error will change in ArangoDB 3.10 to "collection/view is out of sync" (error code 1481).

+The option is set to `false` by default.
+With this setting, queries on out of sync links will be answered normally, but the return data may be incomplete.